-Fees unpaid by the due date are subject to a carrying charge.
-Students who do not pay their fees by the due date remain indebted for their fees until payment is made.
+Fees unpaid by the payment deadlines published in the Acac-demic Schedule (section 2.0) are subject to a carrying charge.
+Students who do not pay their fees by the payment deadline remain indebted for their fees until payment is made.
 Non-payment of fees does not constitute the official discontinuation of studies at Concordia (Discontinuing Studies, section 4.3.3).